BVLC/caffe/index.md

 Welcome to Caffe
 ================

 Caffe is a framework for the recent convolutional neural networks algorithms, developed with speed in mind.
 It is written and maintained by [Yangqing Jia](http://www.eecs.berkeley.edu/~jiayq/) as a replacement of [decaf](http://decaf.berkeleyvision.org/), the python implementation of CNNs.
-Several [Berkeley vision group](http://www.berkeleyvision.org/) members are actively contributing to the codebase.
+Several [Berkeley vision group](http://ucbvlc.org/) members are actively contributing to the codebase.

+Caffe is currently released under [the UC Berkeley non-commercial license](license.html).

 Why Caffe?
 ----------